-The Smoky Mountains Computational Sciences and Engineering Conference (SMC2022) is a premier event for discussing the latest developments in computational sciences and engineering for high-performance computing (HPC) and integrated instruments for science.
+The Smoky Mountains Computational Sciences and Engineering Conference (SMC2021) is a premier event for discussing the latest developments in computational sciences and engineering for high-performance computing (HPC) and integrated instruments for science.
 The conference has been held since 2003.
-This year, the 19th installment of the conference is virtual and in person at the MeadowView Marriott Resort & Convention Center, Kingsport, Tennessee, USA.
-The conference theme is “Accelerating science and engineering discoveries through integrated research infrastructure for experiment, big data, modeling and simulation”.
+This year, the 18th installment of the conference is virtual and in person at the MeadowView Marriott Resort & Convention Center, Kingsport, Tennessee, USA.
+The conference theme is “Driving future science and engineering discoveries through the integration of experiment, big data, and modeling and simulation—that focus on accelerated node high-performance computing and integrated instruments for science (edge computing).
 This year, the program committee will accept vision papers that include authors’ perspectives on the most important directions for research, development, production, and experiences, and needs for investment.
 We specifically encourage authors to emphasize their positions, grounded in evidence, in the specific areas identified in the sessions below.
-For questions please contact firstname.lastname@example.org.

 This session will address applications that embrace data-driven and first-principle methods, focusing on converging AI methods and approaches with high-performance modeling and simulation applications.
 Topics will include experiences, algorithms, and numerical methods development and integration with the edge.
 This session also focuses on mixed-precision, data reduction methods, and scientific libraries and frameworks for converged HPC and AI.
 Participants will discuss how simulation can be used to train AI models and integrate them to work with simulation applications while quantifying errors.

 Session chairs – Teja Kuruganti and Olga Kuchar, ORNL